 How do I dispose of yard waste?

-There are two designated disposal areas.
-One is near Downs Blvd. and Bayberry and is bordered by bushes.
-Please place branches and trimmings inside that area.
-Leaves are to be deposited outside this marked area and to the left of the shrubbery.
-Please do not place leaves on top of shrubs or mix leaves with branches and other yard waste.
-The other option for your yard waste is on the left at the end of Downs Loop.
+There is a designated area at the end of Bayberry and another on the left at the end of Downs Loop.
 Please place leaves, branches and trimmings inside that area.
 You may also leave yard waste on your own property.
 These disposal sites are for CDPOA homeowners and CARC only.
 Please remind your private contractors that they must remove all yard waste they create from the Downs community and not use the designated disposal areas.
 The city will pick up yard waste as often as possible.

 Street lights in Clemson Downs are serviced by Duke Energy.
 Request a service call at the Duke Energy site.

 If physical or occupational therapy is recommended by your doctor and covered by insurance, you can schedule therapy through Genesis Rehabilitation.
 Their office is in the Health Care Center and their facilities are located in the lower level of the Corley Center.
 For more information, call 722-9059 or visit the Genesis page.

 CDPOA members can dine in the Clemson Area Retirement Center (CARC) dining hall for lunch any day.
 Reservations should be made the day before.
 Lunch is $12.
 Salad and drink are $7; soup, salad, and drink are $8.
 Dessert and drink only are $6.00.
 Sunday or holiday lunch cost is $15.
 Call the CARC office at 654-1155, extension 219 and ask for Gabby.